 This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

-that have to be satisfied and digital image attributes (resolution, size, etc.).
+that have to be satisfied, and digital image attributes (resolution, size, etc.).

 It is often challenging to meet these constraints in rural areas.

-The set of technical skills are not generally the same as those required when recruiting a local government employee or electoral commission officer.
+Technical skills are not generally the same as those required when recruiting a local government employee or electoral commission officer.